wp-plugins/weather-master/readme.txt

 Weather Master is fully Mobile Responsive.
 Packed with widgets to publish in your theme best widget areas to display weather and shortcodes (TechGasp Shortcode Framework) to insert the weather forecasts inside pages and posts.

 Accurate, Real-Time Weather Information Forecasts "on click" the gorgeous forecast icons.
-According to the selectable weather detail level it will also display real time clouds overlays.
+According to the selectable weather detail level it will also display real time weather overlays.

 Built for news agencies, Weather Master is an innovative way of displaying weather by city level, state level or country level... just like on TV.